MD Program

 Penn State College of Medicine has a tradition of excellence in education that is scientifically and clinically rigorous with a deep foundation in scholarship and humanistic care.
 The University Park Regional Campus invites you to learn in an environment that fosters inter-professional team skills, curiosity and a commitment to lifelong learning.

-The University Park Curriculum builds provides unique opportunities supported by:
+The University Park regional campus provides unique opportunities supported by:

 • A diverse, research-intensive university; and